-Michael is aware that various areas of MoD land, such as the Ash Ranges, have been fenced off by the MoD, preventing the public gaining access.
-In April 2020, he wrote to the Minister of State for Defence Procurement, Jeremy Quin MP, and a copy of his reply is attached below.
+April 2020 – Michael wrote to the Minister of State for Defence Procurement, Jeremy Quin MP, and a copy of his reply is attached below.

-Michael also held a meeting with the Minister on 15 May, and posted an update on Facebook, which you can find here.
+May 2020 – Michael held a meeting with the Minister to raise residents considerable concerns regarding the loss of access, and posted an update on Facebook, which you can find here.

 Michael continued to regularly discuss this issue with Minister Quin to ensure he remained aware of local residents’ concerns, sharing their correspondence which underlined the acute impact of the closures on their lives.

 June 2021 – Michael wrote to the Minister for Defence Procurement with his colleagues Jeremy Hunt, MP for South West Surrey, and Jonathan Lord, MP for Woking, to ask him to do all he can to ensure the restrictions were lifted.
 A copy of this correspondence is below.

 July 2021 – Michael followed up his above joint letter with a meeting with his fellow MPs, in which Minister Quin pledged to respond to the issues Michael raised on behalf of his constituents.